 Learning & Teaching

-Moodle is used to support learning at all levels of study.
-In addition, students have access to an array of innovative and comprehensive e-learning packages developed by the Academic Skills Unit and a vast library of books and journals (including e-copies), available from Library Services.
-In addition the Academic Skills team provide bespoke inputs across all levels of study.
+Moodle our virtual learning platform is a key resource designed to support your development at all levels of study.
+In addition, you will have access to an array of innovative and comprehensive e-learning packages developed by the Academic Skills Unit and a vast library of books and journals (including e-copies), available from Library Services.

 Employability & Careers

-Professionally qualified staff are in high demand, particularly as Youth Work has been a degree-entry profession since 2010.
-Many graduates will find paid employment in the above professions whilst they are students, and promotion is often secured upon completion of the professional qualification.
+Professionally qualified Youth & Community workers are in high demand particularly given the strong commitment made by Wales Government.
+Many of our graduates find paid employment in the above professions whilst they are students, and promotion is often secured upon completion of their professional qualification.

-Graduates from the programme can study as Masters and PhD levels at Cardiff Metropolitan University.
-The School of Education Masters Framework offers a number of qualifying routes including the MA Education (Managing Community Practice).
+Graduates from the programme can also progress to study at Masters and PhD levels at Cardiff Metropolitan University.
+The School of Education & Social Policy Masters Framework which offers a number of qualifying routes including MA Education (with pathways), MA Advanced Youth and Community Practice.

 Entry Requirements & How to Apply